 DeGroote students bring warmth to Hamilton's homeless through Toques from the Heart

-February 21, 2021 | Hamilton, Ontario
+February 21, 2021 ·

-Contributed by Mike Pearson, Ancaster News
+Contributed by: Mike Pearson, Ancaster News

 Social enterprise business repurposes gently-used hockey socks